saptarshibasu/azure-study/README.md

   * **ReadOnly** - Authorized users can only read a resource, but can't delete or update the resource
 * Resource Locks can be applied at resource level, resource group level, or subscription level
 * Resource Locks when created at the resource group or subscription level, all resources underneath them inherit the lock
+* **RPO** - Recovery Point Objective - How much data can you afford to lose
+* **RTO** - Recovery Time Objective - If an issue occurs and a system goes down, how much time it takes to get things back to normal

 ## Resource Groups